dice-project/DICE-Chef-Repository/cookbooks/dice_common/README.md

 ## DNS redirecting

-In order to make it easier to redirect DNS queries to custom DNS server, `dns-redirect` recipe is provided.
-This recipe relies on Cloudify to provide `master_ip` attribute that holds ip address of custom DNS server.
+In order to make it easier to redirect DNS queries to custom DNS server, `dns_redirect` recipe is provided.
+This recipe relies on Cloudify to provide `dns_server` attribute that holds ip address of custom DNS server.

 In most cases, this attribute will be properly set by DICE deployment service when deploying blueprint.
 For manual setup, see `.kitchen.yml` file in the